 For older model Glocks, you can use a flathead screwdriver to take the connector out.

 Now we're going to remove the slide lever lock.
 There is a spring retaining your lock and you just need to push it down and go to the side, wiggle it, and it will fall right out.

 Step 10.
 Pull the Spring Out

 Take a flathead screwdriver and lift the spring a bit.
 With the use of your needle nose pliers, pull the spring right out.

 Step 11.
 Remove the Magazine Catch

-Now we’ll remove the magazine catch and we have to do it through the magazine well.
-You’ll notice a rod–that is the spring for the magazine catch.
+This time, we'll remove the magazine catch and we have to do it through the magazine well.
+You'll notice a rod–which is the spring for the magazine catch.